 For Dragovich, being closer to the business means being closer to Western Union’s purpose.
 He sees “moving money for better” as a call to serve and uplift customers, with an emphasis on communities whose access to financial services has historically been limited.
 “A lot of the customers we focus on are in many ways underserved by the traditional financial system.
 For instance, we serve a lot of migrant customers who are trying to start a new life in a new country and who are facing challenges because of that,” he elaborates.

-in his personal as well as his professional life.
+The company’s purpose is a perfect match for Dragovich, who strives to give back in his personal as well as his professional life.
 “Every year our family travels to Juárez, Mexico, to partner with local community programs for children and help build homes for families who lack safe housing,” he says of his charitable endeavors.
 “My wife and I also helped form Hope for the Fatherless, an organization serving orphaned and vulnerable children in Ethiopia that rescues kids from institutional care and places them in families through reunification, kinship placement, foster care, domestic adoption, and small group homes.”

 On the national level, Dragovich sits on the board of ElevateUSA, a nonprofit that places teacher-mentors in urban public schools to build long-term, life-changing relationships with urban youth, equipping them to thrive and contribute to their community.